 Domestic violence victims need all the support they can get while going through such a rough time.
 That’s why each state has so many resources available for helping victims of domestic violence get back on their feet.
-There are many, many nongovernmental organizations, government agencies, and family organizations that victims can turn to.
-Below, you’ll find a list of these programs organized by state.
-You’ll also find links regarding each state’s domestic violence laws and victim resources.
+There are many, many non-governmental organizations, government agencies, and family organizations that victims can turn to.

 District of Columbia

 Taking action early can be critical when it comes to protecting victims of domestic violence.
-Local law enforcement is available for immediate assistance, but what's often needed is a long-term plan to protect the victims.
-That's where an attorney can make all the difference.
+Finding specific state domestic violence information is a great first start.
 Whether it's obtaining a restraining order or filing for divorce, an attorney can be your strongest advocate.
 Reach out to a family law attorney near you today to find out more state-specific domestic violence information and to discuss your specific situation.